Heroin Hysteria Punctures Criminal Justice Reform

 Opiates are a drug that creates a tolerance in the user.
 When someone takes a certain amount of opioid pain medication to ease horrendous back pain, for example, the initial dosage won’t always keep the pain at bay.
 It will eventually increase, either through the self-medication of the patient or through doctor-sanctioned treatment by increasing dosages.
 At some point, there’s a breaking moment where the pain pills aren’t enough.

 This is where heroin steps in.
 As an opiate, it fills an addict’s “need” for a fix because it contains chemicals that affect the same receptors in the brain the formerly legal pain pills would.
-People who used to deal in heroin regularly, then dropped off the radar, realized there was a new need for their services and responded accordingly.
+People who used to deal in heroin regularly, then dropped off the radar, realized there was a new need for their services, and responded accordingly.
 The end result was legislators that used to be on board with shorter sentences for criminals began drafting legislation that penalizes heroin and fentanyl dealers more than ever before.
+This is now why other medications are being looked at to treat any chronic pains one could suffer.
+For example, it’s now more than likely that if someone was to be experiencing great levels of pain, they would more than likely be urged to look at the likes of wholesale cbd gummies and other products created with cannabidiol instead of an opiate-based medication.

 Two Kentucky Senators who formerly advocated for comprehensive sentencing reform filed a bill substantially increasing the penalties for “trafficking” in “any quantity of heroin [or] Fentanyl*.”
 This new legislation, if enacted, will make first-time offenders guilty of a Class C Felony in the Bluegrass state.